k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

    The following methods can be used to override the number range of generated records in a TDM implementation:

    i.
-Edit the default number range of generated records (set to 1-3 by default): Update the **TABLE_DEFAULT_DISTRIBUTION_MIN** and **TABLE_DEFAULT_DISTRIBUTION_MAX** parameters in the TDM DB.
+Edit the default number range of generated records (default is 1 to 3): Update the **TABLE_DEFAULT_DISTRIBUTION_MIN** and **TABLE_DEFAULT_DISTRIBUTION_MAX** parameters in the TDM DB.
 This edit will impact the number of generated records on all LU tables, except for the main source LU table.

    Example:
-   Run the following Update statements in order to set the number of generated records to 2-4:
+   Run the following Update statements in order to set the number of generated records to be between 2 and 4:

     ```sql
    UPDATE tdm_general_parameters set param_value = '2' where param_name = 'TABLE_DEFAULT_DISTRIBUTION_MIN';